Academic Calendar

 Graduates who wish to attend Convocation, verify their attendance at the Convocation ceremony by reserving their academic attire through the University approved supplier.

-Students who, for any reason, do not attend Convocation will receive their degrees in absentia.
+Graduates who, for any reason, do not attend Convocation will receive their degrees in absentia.

 The Registrar’s Office will hold unclaimed parchments for a maximum of twelve months after graduation when any unclaimed parchments will be destroyed.
 These will include those not given at Convocation, those that were to be picked up in person but not claimed, those that were mailed but returned to the Registrar’s Office by the postal outlet or courier depot, those that were not issued due to a financial hold on a student’s records, and those that were reprinted immediately after convocation due to corrections.

-It is critical that you update your address, phone number and email through Aurora whenever changes occur.
+It is critical that you update your address, phone number, and email through Aurora whenever changes occur.
 Note that any changes made with the Alumni Association are not reflected in your University of Manitoba student records.

 If you do not receive your parchment, it is your responsibility to follow up with the Registrar’s Office within a twelve-month period.
 Any requests for parchments after this time will be processed as replacements; there is a fee charged for replacement parchments.